ge79puv/gradoop-tutorial/README.md

 In `\gradoop-tutorial\gradoop_tutorial_output` you can see the first output called 01_subgraph_1.dot.
 Open it and paste the content of it on the Online GraphViz tool.
 Here you can see the original graph.
 In addition, before executing a new Java program you need to rename the first output file.

 ### Use the subgraph operator
-Now, let the subgraph operator is on line 63 work and repeat the above process of `mvn clean install` and `mvn exec`.
+Now, let the subgraph operator on line 63 work and repeat the above process of `mvn clean install` and `mvn exec`.
 Then you will see the new output after using the subgraph operator.
 In this program, you create a subgraph that contains "person" vertices and "knows" edges only.